BinarySpace-Hackerspace/stm32tuts/README.md

 stm32tuts
 =========

-Code for the stm32 tutorials that run on STM32L-DISCOVERY
+Various examples for the STM32L-DISCOVERY board.

+Note: This is our playground for learning the stm32 microcontrollers.
+Some of these examples are messy.

 **example 1** - hello world (without Standard Peripheral Driver)